Welcome to CS 61BL #

 - One two-hour lecture per week.

-- Three exams in the 8 weeks of the course.
+- Two exams in the 8 weeks of the course.

 - Four projects in the 8 weeks of the course.

 CS 61A is an important prerequisite.
 We expect to build heavily on data-oriented and object-oriented design approaches introduced in this course and on algorithms for recursive list and tree manipulation.
-Engineering 7, CS 88, and Data 8 students may find the beginning of the course to be a bit scarier, particularly when it comes to object-oriented programming and recursion.
+Engineering 7 or CS 88 / Data 8 students may find the beginning of the course to be a bit scarier, particularly when it comes to object-oriented programming and recursion.
 We assume you are coming in with zero Java experience, but we will move through basic Java syntax very quickly.

 We recommend all students to complete the optional introductory assignment by the beginning of the semester to get comfortable with Java and practice some of the programming skills expected by this class.